Wolseley expedition: Background

-Prior to the deployment of the Wolseley Expedition, there had been a series of rebellions led by Louis Riel.
+Prior to the deployment of the Wolseley Expedition, there had been a series of resistances led by Louis Riel.
 The Métis led by Riel at Red River were dissatisfied with the Canadian government's deal with the Hudson's Bay Company (HBC) concerning the transfer of Rupert's Land.
 Riel was angry that there was no official communication between the government at Red River Settlement and the Canadian government informing them of a new governor, William McDougall, who had been dispatched to assume control over the settlement.
 The first major clash of the Red River Rebellion came when government land surveyors arrived at the Red River Settlement on October 11, 1869.
 A group of Métis soldiers obstructed the surveyor's work and forced them from the settlement.
 Following this clash, Riel prevented McDougall from entering Rupert's Land, took over Upper Fort Garry and established a provisional government.
 Prime Minister John A. Macdonald proposed in 1869 that a force of police officer troops be sent to Manitoba to control the Métis in the area.
-He wished to model this police force after the Irish Constabulary with not only rifleman but also a mounted force.
+He wished to model this police force after the Irish Constabulary with not only riflemen but also a mounted force.
 However, this motion was not acted upon, and was later reorganized into the military expedition under Garnet Wolseley.
 In January and February 1870 Riel led a series of failed negotiations with the federal government and the HBC.
 On March 4, 1870, Riel executed Thomas Scott, a loyal supporter of the Canadian government.
-There are various reasons given for his execution, including considering it an attempt to compel the Canadians into real negotiations, to Riel disliking Thomas Scott himself.
+There are various reasons given for his execution, including considering it an attempt to compel the Canadians into real negotiations, to Riel's disliking Thomas Scott.
 The true reason for the execution of Scott remains uncertain, but Peter McArthur's firsthand account of the events suggests that Scott was considerably outspoken regarding his opinion of the Métis and needs of prisoners, which may have angered Riel.